panoply/spx/readme.md

-# @brixtol/pjax
+# SPX

-A blazing fast, lightweight (7kb gzipped) and feature full new generation pjax solution.
-This pjax variation supports advanced pre-fetching capabilities, multiple fragment replacements and employs a snapshot caching engine that prevents subsequent requests from occurring.
+SPX (Single Page XHR) is a blazing fast, lightweight (7.4kb gzipped) and feature full new generation pjax solution.
+SPX supports advanced pre-fetching capabilities, multiple fragment replacements and employs a snapshot caching engine that prevents subsequent requests from occurring.

 ### Features